Unicoi County DUI Court Process

 • What to Expect: At the arraignment, the judge will inform you of the charges against you, your rights, and the potential penalties you face.

 • Entering a Plea: You will be asked to enter a plea of guilty, not guilty, or no contest.
-It is generally advised to plead not guilty at the arraignment.
-This allows you time to review the evidence against you and consult with an attorney.

 • Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
-You will need to provide information about your income and assets to determine your eligibility.

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney may engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement that reduces the charges or penalties you face.
+• Plea Negotiations: Your attorney may engage in plea negotiations with the prosecutor to potentially reduce the charges or penalties.

 3. Trial (If No Plea Deal)

-• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but it typically lasts several days.
+• Typical Trial Length: The length of a DUI trial can vary, but it typically lasts from one to three days.

-Penalties for DUI in Unicoi, TN
+Penalties for DUI in Unicoi County, TN

 First Offense